42nd Edition|80th Anniversary of Bunkyo Ward

 14 Sun

-Download the official pamphlet (PDF) with full event information.
-It includes the event schedule, access information, and the Ajisai Stage timetable.
+You can download the official pamphlet (PDF) containing comprehensive information about the Bunkyo Ajisai Festival.
+Check out the event schedule, access guide, and the Ajisai Stage timetable.

 Deities: Kukurihime-no-Mikoto · Izanagi-no-Mikoto · Izanami-no-Mikoto